sanity/quickml/README.md

 What are the alternatives?
 --------------------------

-I've found two Java decision tree learning libraries.
+Prior to starting work on QuickDT, I found two Java decision tree learning libraries.

 [jaDTi](http://www.run.montefiore.ulg.ac.be/~francois/software/jaDTi/) is the first, it works, its fast, but its API is horrible, it doesn't take advantage of Generics, and forces you to use Vectors (which have been out